-When You Want All the Luxuries and Even More Cutting-Edge Technology Than the Germans, You Buy an Acura MDX
+When You Want All the Luxuries and Even More Cutting-Edge Tech Than the Germans, You Buy an Acura MDX.

 For 2017 the Acura MDX wears a brand-new front-end, which I must add—is downright stunning.
 The redesigned grille, the headlights, and the entire vehicle overall looks the part.
 In addition, the MDX looks chiseled and athletic, and it manages to hide its third row and massive trunk extremely well.
 In fact, most wouldn’t even think there’s a third row.